augustinh22/msc_markdown/source/02_Theory.md

 - managing large EO datasets efficiently and with remote access for data analysis and exploitation, minimizing the transfer from or to remote data centers
 - adapt existing spatial and temporal analysis methods, and developing new methods that allow easier sharing, publishing, backup and reproduce big EO data;**

+*Big Earth data* demand different and new methods to leverage their potential, whether related to storage, access or analysis.
+This means moving beyond file-based analysis, where each analyst must download each scene one by one.
+This means that larger-scale analysis, whether larger in spatial coverage, over many observations in time, or both, require many (i.e. hundreds to thousands) of individual scene downloads.

 ## ARD